bashuser30/dl-distro/README.md

     dl-distro [distro] [path | --spider]

 OPTIONS:
     --spider     Use wget --spider to check if the file exists without actually downloading it.
+    --help|-h    Display usage.

 DISTROS:
     arch